TIPS & GUIDELINES

 Students should arrive fifteen minutes before the exam is scheduled to begin.
-Students who arrive after the instructions have been read will not be admitted.
 If registered with the Office of Educational Accessibility (757-683-4655), students should contact that office ten days before the scheduled exam to make specific testing arrangements.

 Do not bring notes to the exam.

 Answer the question and demonstrate logical consistency

 Possess clarity in sentence structure and word choice

 Show reasonable freedom from mechanical errors

 On the basis of your experience with writing tasks and your knowledge of yourself as a writer, divide the three hours into blocks of time for basic activities: thinking, writing, revising, and proofreading.